 This is an interesting concept: you are going to become the habitation of not just the Holy Spirit.
 It says the Father and the Son.
 This is part of the Pauline revelation—Christ in you, the hope of glory.
 Read More…

 Mac Hammond is senior pastor of Living Word Christian Center, a nondenominational church located in Brooklyn Park (a suburb of Minneapolis), Minnesota.
 Pastor Mac Hammond also hosts the Winner's Way television broadcast and has authored several internationally distributed books.
 Mac Hammond is broadly acclaimed for his ability to apply the principles of the Bible to practical situations and the challenges of daily living.

-- Prayer Notes Winter 2017: Your Personalized Flame Colleen Olson
+- Fall Prayer Notes 2018: Development Takes Time Colleen Olson

 - June 2016